VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325

-Star cluster formation in the local Universe is quantitatively evaluated with cluster formation efficiency (CFE), which is a fraction of total stellar mass of star clusters to that of their host galaxy, formed in a given time interval \citep[e.g., ][]{Goddard2010,Adamo2011,Adamo2020,Kruijssen2012,Messa2018, Cook2023}.
+Star cluster formation in the local Universe is quantitatively evaluated by the cluster formation efficiency (CFE), which is a fraction of total stellar mass of star clusters to that of their host galaxy, formed in a given time interval \citep[e.g., ][]{Goddard2010,Adamo2011,Adamo2020,Kruijssen2012,Messa2018,Cook2023}.
 These studies have suggested a positive correlation between the CFE and star formation rate (SFR) surface density ($\Sigma_\mathrm{SFR}$).
 An increasing trend of $\Sigma_\mathrm{SFR}$ with redshift for high-$z$ star-forming galaxies \citep[e.g., ][]{Morishita2024} indicates that the CFE in the early Universe could be high.
-A recent study of \citet{Vanzella2025} have investigated the CFE of the Cosmic Gems arc at $z_\mathrm{spec}=9.63$, which contains $1$ pc scale gravitationally bound star clusters \citep{Adamo2024,Bradley2024,Messa2025b}.
-They conclude that the Cosmic Gems arc requires a large CFE ($\Gamma=50–100\%$), together with a top-heavy star cluster mass function or a slope $\beta>-2$ with a higher minimum cluster mass limit, in order to reproduce the observed massive clusters.
-Currently, the detections of high-$z$ galaxies, which are resolved into star cluster scales, remain rare, especially beyond $z\sim10$, probably because of the fact that the required high magnification values reduce the effective area that one can search for such intrinsically very faint objects.
-This motivates the exploration of such highly magnified sources at $z>10$ in larger lensing cluster fields to understand the star cluster and clump formation in the early Universe.
+A recent study of \citet{Vanzella2026} has investigated the CFE of the Cosmic Gems galaxy at $z_\mathrm{spec}=9.63$, which contains $1$ pc scale gravitationally bound star clusters \citep{Adamo2024,Bradley2024,Messa2026}.
+They conclude that the individual star clusters within the Cosmic Gems galaxy require a large CFE ($\Gamma=50–100\%$), together with a top-heavy star cluster mass function or a slope $\beta>-2$ with a higher minimum cluster mass limit, in order to reproduce the observed massive clusters.
+Currently, the detections of high-$z$ galaxies, which are resolved into star cluster scales, remain rare, especially beyond $z\sim10$, due to the relatively small volume probed at sufficiently high magnification required to observe such intrinsically faint objects.
+This motivates a search for highly magnified $z>10$ galaxies across as many strong-lensing cluster fields as possible, to explore in detail the star cluster and clump formation in the early Universe.